timsheng/druid/README.md

 # druid
 [![Build Status](https://travis-ci.org/timsheng/druid.png)](https://travis-ci.org/timsheng)

 A simple gem that assists testers in creating flexible page objects for testing browser based applications

+You define a new page object by including the PageObject module:

+class MyPageObject
+  include Druid
+end
+Including this module adds an initialize method that takes a Watir::Browser object.
+You create your object like this:

+browser = Watir::Browser.new :firefox
+my_page_object = MyPageObject.new(browser)

 # Note on Patches/Pull Requests